marius311/cosmohome/html/user/faq.md

 *Notes:*

+* If after this BOINC gives an error reading your `app_config.xml` file, make sure you saved the file with a character encoding apropriate for your system (options to do so may vary by text editor).
 * You will need to restart your BOINC client for this take effect
 * This will only affect jobs started after you created the file (jobs started before will show "X CPUs" but still run using all of them, you can just abort these)
 * Reseting or removing/readding the project will delete this file so you will have to remake it